cagnulein/QZCompanionNordictrackTreadmill/README.md

 with medium confidence](media/image2.png)
     Enable USB Debugging on your treadmill

-**QZ Companion Installation Method 1:  Over Wifi via an ADB script run from a Windows PC.
+**QZ Companion Installation Method 1:  Over Wifi via an ADB script run from a Windows PC or Mac.
 Choose this method if you can successfully establish an ADB connection between treadmill and Windows PC.**

 4. Install the QZ Companion app on your treadmill.
+Download the QZ Companion installation package from this Github repository and extract it to your computer.

+    **If you are using a Windows PC:**
-Download the QZ Companion installation package from this Github repository and extract it to your Windows PC.
-Go into the extracted folder and run qz-companion.bat by either double-clicking it or running it from the command-line.
+    Go into the extracted folder, open the folder InstallPackage and run `qz-companion.bat` by either double-clicking it or running it from the command-line.

+    **If you are using a Mac:**
+    Go into the extracted folder and open the folder InstallPackage.
+    Right click the file `QZ-Companion-MacOS` and select open **OR** navigate to this folder in Terminal and enter `./QZ-Companion-MacOS` _Important note: Double clicking this file will cause MacOS to throw a security warning, you must use one of the methods above._

     When prompted to enter the treadmills IP address, enter the same IP as noted in previous Step 3 and hit enter.
 The script will ping the IP address first to ensure it is reachable on the network, then proceed to open an ADB connection and install the QZ Companion app.
-When completed, the script will reboot the treadmill.
+When completed, the script will prompt you to press any key to reboot the treadmill.

     Once rebooted, you will have iFit running in the foreground and QZ Companion running in the background.
 You need to bring QZ Companion to the foreground for a one-time setup.
 You should still have access to the Android system by swiping up from the bottom of the screen to see the Android navigation bar.
-If you don't see the navigation bar, you will need to enable Privileged mode again (see Step #2 above), however Privileged mode should be permanately enabled as part on the qz-companion.bat installation script.
+If you don't see the navigation bar, you will need to enable Privileged mode again (see Step #2 above), however Privileged mode should be permanently enabled as part of the
+    `QZ-Companion.bat` or `QZ-Companion-MacOS` installation script.
 The Android navigation bar displays 3 navigation controls: Back, Home, and App Overview.
     Hit the App Overview button and swipe over to QZ Companion.
 In the QZ Companion screen, select your specific exercise machine (e.g. "NordicTrack C2950").
     Once again, swipe up from the bottom of the screen to display the Android navigation bar, select App Overview, and swipe over to iFit.
 Note that in some cases, you may need to reboot your exercise machine once more for the QZ Companion selection to work.